ydavidchen/DeepLearning3/README.md

 ## Background

-* Problem statement: to predict whether each of $85$ attributes (with unknown identity) based on pixel values
+* Problem statement: Predict whether each of 85 attributes (with unknown identity) based on pixel values.
-* Given the correlation structure across features, simple machine-learning models assuming conditional independence (e.g. Naive Bayes) would not be appropriate
+* Given the correlation structure across features, simple machine-learning models assuming conditional independence (e.g. Naive Bayes) would not be appropriate.
-* Deep learning, particularly convolutional neural networks (CNN), has demonstrated robust performance in such problems
+* Deep learning, particularly convolutional neural networks (CNN), has demonstrated robust performance in similar tasks.

 ## Approach